Resource Planning for Multiple Projects: Best Practices for Efficient Multi-Project Management

 This is the importance of having a real-time overview that is highly reactive to changes.
 For example, once you allocate your resources with Productive, you can get insights into your project budget burn, all the way up until the deadline.
 And if you reschedule some of these resources, you can go back to the burn chart and check what this means for your finances.
 You can even switch to the project profitability overview to manage profit margins.

 This lets you respond to client requests in a timely manner, as well as make informed decisions.
 For example, even if you’re over budget, you might still be making a profit on certain projects.
 This depends mostly on your resource cost rates.
-Without using a responsive capacity planning tool, it’ll be significantly harder to determine the actual costs of projects in time.
+Without using a responsive project capacity planning tool, it’ll be significantly harder to determine the actual costs of projects in time.

 PRODUCTIVE PROVIDES INSIGHTS INTO KEY AGENCY METRICS IN REAL TIME